nielswritescode/eventsite/_philosophy/Unconditionally_given.md

 - The event is not used for marketing or promotion of any kind

 > When the facilitator mentions their commercial activities at the end of an event, it alters the energy of the event.
 The event was not unconditionally given because the participants can't be sure that the event was not a 'free sample' to get them hooked on the service the facilitator provides.

+- The event strives to be unconditional in all other economic regards.

+- The event can ask for and receive (financial) gifts that were unconditionally given by the participants.
+It is important to frame this correctly and that no implicit expectation is created.

+> A gift is not unconditional when the participant expects it to contribute to future events.

 ## Organizing investment
 The amount of time and energy it takes to organize an event is commonly underestimated.